Skip to primary menu Skip to main content Skip to footer content

 Our New Space

-Our permanent museum home is opening soon, in the last remaining building of the 1930s WPA-era Jane Addams Homes in Chicago’s Near West Side.
+Our permanent museum home is opening this spring, in the last remaining building of the 1930s WPA-era Jane Addams Homes in Chicago’s Near West Side.

 • Animal Court Sculpture Garden